Chleba/game-off-2012/README.md

 		* Redistributions in binary form must reproduce the above copyright notice, this list of conditions and the following disclaimer in the documentation and/or other materials provided with the distribution.
-		* Neither the name of Ondrej Zara nor the names of its contributors may be used to endorse or promote products derived from this software without specific prior written permission.
+		* Neither the name of Lukáš Franěk nor the names of its contributors may be used to endorse or promote products derived from this software without specific prior written permission.